A May walk -Touching with my eyes (only)

 from AL’s website

-As well as food and drinks, there is a good-as-new shop, community lending library, a multi court for a kids to kick-about, a bulky waste recycling scheme and upskill and re-use projects.
+As well as food and drinks, there is a good-as-new shop, community lending library, a multi court for kids to have a kick-about, a bulky waste recycling scheme, and upskill and re-use projects.
 It is run by volunteers from the not-for-profit group who took over the old school premises, and like a lot of similar organisations during this Covid-19 crisis time, it is currently making food for delivery or take-away.
 There are also art and craft studios here, an exhibition space and Aimee Labourne’s workshop.

 Otters from Shetland News.
 Photo Brydon Thomason